ml4a/ml4a.github.io/_guides/DoodleClassifier.md

 Before launching the app, review and adjust the settings, which can be found in the file `settings_doodleclassifier.xml`.
 In that file, you must define the classes you'd like for the app to recognize.
 By default, they are `circle`, `star`, and `arrow`, but you may change those and have as many different classes as you'd like.

-Once the app is trained, classifications are sent over OSC (open sound control), to the IP address and port specified in the settings file, `localhost:5000` by default, using the address `\classification`.
+Once the app is trained, the class and bounding box rectangle are sent over OSC (open sound control), to the IP address and port specified in the settings file, `localhost:5000` by default, using the address `\classification`.
 You may change these accordingly, and will easily send to another computer over the same network if you change the IP address.
+The precise order of the info it sends for each detected object is: class (string), x-position (float), y-position (float), width of rectangle (float), and height of rectangle (float).

 ## Training